katyanaveka/BAT/README.md

 If you use this benchmark in your research, please cite our paper:

 ## License

 This project is licensed under [Your chosen license].
 See the LICENSE file for details.

 ## Contact

-For any questions or feedback, please contact [Your Name or Team Name] at [contact email].
+For any questions or feedback, please contact [Solodneva Ekaterina] at [easolodneva@avito.ru].  ????